-Modi’s party rallies ahead in key India state election
+Modi’s party, allies leading vote in India’s Bihar state

-PATNA, India (AP) — India’s ruling party and its allies on Tuesday appeared to be winning a key state election seen as a barometer of Prime Minister Narendra Modi government’s handling of the coronavirus outbreak and negative economic fallout caused by the pandemic.
+PATNA, India (AP) — India’s ruling party and its allies were leading the vote results in a key state election seen as a barometer of Prime Minister Narendra Modi government’s handling of the coronavirus pandemic and the resulting economic downturn.

-India’s election commission website showed that Modi’s Bharatiya Janata Party and his regional ally Janata Dal United were leading in 123 seats of eastern Bihar state’s 243-seat legislature.
+Modi’s Bharatiya Janata Party and his regional ally Janata Dal United lead races for 123 seats of Bihar state’s 243-seat legislature, India’s election commission website showed.
 A coalition of more than three political parties opposed to the incumbent alliance was trailing with 113 seats.

-The election for control of Bihar, India’s second-most populous state and one of its poorest, is seen as a referendum on Modi’s popularity.
+Bihar in eastern India is its second-most populous state and one of its poorest.
+Control of the key electoral battleground is seen as a referendum on Modi’s popularity.
 His opponents have criticized what they call his government’s inept handling of the pandemic, which has led to more than 127,000 death so far nationwide.
-Bihar is India’s key electoral battleground, where Modi’s party and his alliance partner are pitted against the resurgent Rashtriya Janata Dal party, led by a 31-year-old Tejashwi Yadav.
+Modi’s party and his alliance partner are pitted against the resurgent Rashtriya Janata Dal party, led by a 31-year-old Tejashwi Yadav.

 The young leader campaigned in an alliance with the Indian National Congress, the country’s main opposition party, and some left-leaning parties.
-The alliance made employment for youth its main election promise in the state where the unemployment rate is nearly double that of the national average.
+The alliance made employment for youth its main election promise in the state where the unemployment rate is nearly double the national average.

 Modi’s party and his allies focused on nationalistic policies.
 To win votes, the coalition leaders often evoked the erosion of Muslim-majority Kashmir’s semi-autonomy last summer, the recent placement of a ceremonial cornerstone for a temple in central India on the site of a mosque that was destroyed by Hindu rioters decades ago and the ongoing border clash with China in mountainous Ladakh.